Azure/azure-quickstart-templates/matlab-cluster/README.md

         modifying what needs to be changed.
 See below for the format of the INI file.

-    -   Note: it is recommended that up to 30 VM’s can use one storage account for their disks; if more than 30 VM’s are required then additional storage accounts should be created, the “base” VHD copied, and the INI file updated appropriately.
+    -   Note: it is recommended that up to 30 VMs can use one storage account for their disks; if more than 30 VMs are required then additional storage accounts should be created, the “base” VHD copied, and the INI file updated appropriately.
 It is therefore better to use fewer VM’s with more cores (1 worker per core)